RobertKilkenny/herptest_UFSA23/README.md

 <br>

-> If the `pull` option is selected, a `submissions` directory and LMS archive file (i.e. submissions.zip) will be created.
+> If the `pull` option is selected, a `submissions` directory and LMS archive file (i.e. submissions.zip) will be created at the current directory.
+A relative path can be provided to change the location the 'submissions' directory is made.

 <br>